LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

-An unfortunate consequence of allowing an object to be patched at runtime using a complementing category is that it disables the use of :term:`static binding` optimizations for messages sent to the complemented object as it can always be later patched, thus rendering the static binding optimizations invalid.
+An unfortunate consequence of allowing an object to be patched at runtime using a complementing category is that it disables the use of :term:`static binding` optimizations for messages sent to the complemented object, as it can always be later patched, thus rendering the static binding optimizations invalid.

 Another important caveat is that, while a complementing category can